 Ethnology is the study and comparison of human cultures.

 Today the AES, a section of the American Anthropological Association (AAA), is a thriving group of over 1,000 anthropologists who organize an annual meeting, publish the journal American Ethnologist, and produce engaging web content to promote scholarship and bring anthropology to a wider audience.

-The emblem of the American Ethnological Society (left) is taken from the design of a silver medallion presented to winners of the AES’s Elsie Clews Parson prize, awarded annually for student papers.
-The medallions were made by Emory Sekaquaptewa of Hopi Crafts, Arizona, utilizing a spider symbol common to Hopi pottery design.
+The emblem of the American Ethnological Society (left) is taken from the design of a silver medallion that was previously presented to winners of the AES’s Elsie Clews Parson prize, awarded annually for student papers.
+The medallions had been made by Emory Sekaquaptewa of Hopi Crafts, Arizona, utilizing a spider symbol common to Hopi pottery design.